Maximization of Non-Concave Utility Functions in Discrete-Time Financial Market Models: Problem formulation

 We are now able to state our main result. \begin{theorem} Let $U$ satisfy Assumption \ref{ae} and $S$ satisfy the (NA) condition.
-We also suppose that Assumption \ref{bellmann} holds true.
-Then there exists a ``one-step optimal'' strategy $\phi^*\in\Phi$ satisfying, for all $t=1,\ldots,T$,
+Let Assumption \ref{bellmann} hold.
+Then one can choose non-decreasing, continuous in $x\in\mathbb{R}$ and $\mathcal{F}_t$-measurable in $\omega\in\Omega$ versions of the random functions $U_t$ defined in \eqref{tuskes} and \eqref{vanek}.
+Furthermore, there exists a ``one-step optimal'' strategy $\tilde{\xi}_t(x)\in\Phi$ satisfying, for all $t=1,\ldots,T$, and for each $x\in\mathbb{R}$,